 Vitura's ESG challenges are identified and prioritized in a careful process supervised by its CSR Steering Committee.
 This process is based on benchmark references that include (i) EPRA's sBPR guidelines, (ii) the responsible real estate report put together by the French organization for the promotion of sustainable real estate (OID), (iii) the topics that must be covered in the NFIS, (iv) the rating criteria used in non-financial questionnaires (GRESB, CDP, etc.) and (v) MEDEF and AMF recommendations.
 It anticipates the real estate component of the European Union's green taxonomy, which will direct investment flows to the most virtuous projects.
 Some 21 challenges have been identified in this way.
 A materiality analysis is conducted involving all Vitura's internal and external stakeholders, with a questionnaire distributed and a materiality matrix produced.
-Given the current context, climate change mitigation and climate resilience, as well as reduction of energy consumption, are seen as particularly important among the 21 pre-identified challenges.
+In 2023, this process was strengthened by working closely with tenants.
+Their feedback on 21 pre-identified issues showed that, like other Vitura stakeholders, our tenants rank climate change mitigation and resilience as top priorities.